RogerLab/meow/README.md

 **Cluster algorithm**

-MEOW uses hierarchical clustering by default, unless rates are being used and both `num_classes_high` and `num_classes_low` are in {0, 10, 20, ...
+MEOW uses hierarchical clustering by default, unless rates are being used (-p R) and both `num_classes_high` and `num_classes_low` are in {0, 10, 20, ...
 60}  - in which case the C-series algorithm will be used.
 This is so that the default behavior for MAMMaL can be preserved when using rates.
 The  `-f` flag can be used to force a given clustering algorithm under any circumstance.
 In MAMMaL, the  `-h` flag is used to force hierarchical clustering.